repobee/repobee/docs/issues.rst

 Sometimes, the best way to handle an error in a repo is to simply notify affected students about it.
 This is especially true if the due date for the assignment is rapidly approaching, and most students have already started modifying their repositories.
+There can also be cases where you want to make general announcements, or communicate some other action item that's best highly related to the code that the students are writing.
 Therefore, RepoBee provides the ``open-issues`` command, which can open issues in bulk.
-When the time is right (perhaps after the deadline has passed), issues can be closed with the ``close-issues`` command.
+When the time is right, issues can be closed with the ``close-issues`` command.
+Finally, ``list-issues`` provides a way of quickly seeing what issues are open and closed in student repositories.

 .. _open: